NEXT UP ON this.

-When 22-year-old Brooke Stratton jumped 6.68 metres earlier this year, she achieved two incredible goals: selection for the 2016 Olympics and the 2016 national long jump title.
+When 22-year-old Brooke Stratton jumped 6.68 metres, she achieved two incredible goals: selection for the 2016 Olympics and the 2016 national long jump title.
 It’s been a long journey to success for the elite athlete, who got her first taste of being airborne at the Nunawading Little Athletics Centre at age five.
-After having to pull out of the 2014 Commonwealth Games with a back injury, Brooke bounced back and her current form puts her in contention for a medal in Rio.
+After having to pull out of the 2014 Commonwealth Games with a back injury, Brooke bounced back to the form that put her in contention for a medal in Rio.

-Taking time out from studying a Bachelor of Health Sciences at Deakin University to focus on the games, Brooke spoke to us about her focus, rituals and motivation to be the best in her chosen event.
+In the lead up to the Rio Olympics, Brooke took time out from studying a Bachelor of Health Sciences at Deakin University to focus on the games.
+During this time she spoke to us about her focus, rituals and motivation to be the best in her chosen event.

 I try to relax and not think too much.
 I listen to music as well, but I would say that I am naturally pretty focused.